OPQAM/LinuxCommons/BashStuff/IssueREADME.md

 update:
 IF I add by hand the commands eval $(ssh-add -s) and ssh-add ~/.ssh/id_rsa then all is fine.
 If a script adds it, it gets auto-removed.
 I don't know where this comes from.
+If I then run ssh-add -l, there is no issue whatsoever.
+The agent sticks and is loaded.